grackle-project/grackle/doc/source/Installation.rst

 .. warning::

-   This build-system may not work properly if you have previously tried to build grackle with the classic build system.
+   This build-system may not work properly if you have previously tried to build an earlier version of Grackle with the classic build system.

    * While the cmake build system performs an "out-of-source" build, the traditional build system performs an "in-source" build.

-      * If the auto-generated files (both headers and source files), produced by the in-source build, are not properly removed, this can cause issues for cmake builds.
+   * While the "classic build system" has been modified to better coexist with the cmake build-system, earlier versions could cause issues.
-        (To remove those files from a "classic build", you will need to invoke ``make clean`` or ``make clean_autogen`` from the **src/clib** directory).
+     If the auto-generated files (both headers and source files), produced by the in-source build (from an earlier Grackle-version), are not properly removed, this can cause issues for cmake builds.

 Procedure
 +++++++++